 Learn about techniques for capturing and using rainwater to reduce stormwater pollution and flooding while creating attractive landscapes

 Be informed about important water-related news with implications in Sarasota County and elsewhere

 Use this calendar to find opportunities for recreation, volunteering, and citizen participation

-Learn about neighborhoods that are actively involved in projects to improve water quality and habitat diversity
+Learn about Sarasota's Neighborhood Environmental Stewardship Teams that are actively involved in projects in their neighborhoods

 Discover the beauty and importance of seagrass habitats, and sign up to help monitor their health

 Improve water quality in your community waterways so you can have more birds, more fish – and more fun!